 - Research shows nicotine can also cause obesity, hypertension, high blood pressure, type 2 diabetes, problems with brain and behavior development and even respiratory failure.

 The Mental & Behavioral Side of Nicotine Addiction

 Another reason why nicotine is addictive is that it becomes part of your routine and a coping mechanism.
 This creates a mental and psychological dependence on nicotine.

-While nicotine goes to your brain and creates this dopamine release, you’re usually are doing certain things or acrivities.
+While nicotine goes to your brain and creates this dopamine release, you’re usually doing certain things or activities.

 These situations become triggers.
 If you usually smoke while talking on the phone, then after a while talking on the phone will trigger cravings.